EarthToAbigail/SonicPi-Workshops/Variables/Exercises.md

 ### Exercise 1

 Copy and paste the following code in a SonicPi buffer.
 Try to modify the code so that it will use variable names instead of numbers.
-Try to use both built-in variable and declaring your own.
+Try to use both built-in variables and declaring your own.
 The melody should still be the same after you changed the code!

 ```
 use_bpm 100